-I have also heard that practicioners of Japanese calligraphy ( shodo), take their first works of the year ( kakizome), and put them into the pyres.
-If these works ascend high into the sky with the smoke,it is a sign that their skill will RISE this year.
+I have also heard that practitioners of Japanese calligraphy (shodo), take their first works of the year ( kakizome), and put them into the pyres.
+If these works ascend high into the sky with the smoke, it is a sign that their skill will RISE this year.

-On Sunday afternoon (the 14th), many people with items (straw, wood or paper) that need to be disposed of with respect will attend the big dondoyaki bash held every year near the site of the old Oda Castle.
+On Saturday (the 16th), many people with items (straw, wood or paper) that need to be disposed of with respect will attend the big dondoyaki bash held every year near the site of the old Oda Castle.

 Don’t put any plastic, ceramic or metal objects in the fire.

-See you there!
-Its quite a spectacle with the huge bonfire and lots of people roasting rice cakes on the tips of long bamboo poles!
+See you there (at the Oda Castle ruins)!
+It should be quite a spectacle with the huge bonfire and lots of people roasting rice cakes on the tips of long bamboo poles!